oracle-livelabs/adb/shared/adb-develop-rag-apps/setup-environment/setup-environment.md

    ![The newly created compartment is highlighted with its status as Active.](./images/compartment-created.png =70%x*)

-## Task 2: (Optional) Create Policy to Enable Access to OCI Generative AI
+## Task 2: Create Policy to Enable Access to OCI Generative AI

 **Note:** This task is only required if you are using **OCI Generative AI** as your AI provider.